Why You Wake Up Sweaty After A Night Of Drinking — And How To Fix It

 What can you do to stop the sweats?

 This all sounds bad, right?
-But there are things you can do to help your body cope with the sweaty, liquor-fueled mess you've created.
+But there are things you can do to help your body cope with the sweaty, liqor-fuelled mess you've created.

 “A good rule of thumb is to drink at least eight to 10 ounces or more of water before drinking an alcoholic beverage, and alternating water between alcoholic beverages,” Kroplin says.
 “Keeping an electrolyte fluid in rotation like coconut water will also help the body rehydrate and stay on a good hydration track.”